Tag Archives: capacity

 LEO Satellites and The Consequences to The Space Race.

 A new kind of space race is on.
 If all goes according to plans, a few thousand satellites will be orbiting the earth to provide internet connectivity from space.
 These are a new generation of high-capacity satellites that will orbit at relatively low altitudes to provide unprecedented performance from space-based networks.
-These low-earth orbit (LEO) satellites will be… Read More »
+These low-earth orbit (LEO)… Read More »

 Microcapacity: Unbinding Wireless Capacity Through Trading Exchanges

 Microgeneration allows one to generate electricity for own use, typically using renewable resources such as wind or solar energy.
 Excess energy can be sold to the power company.
 The arrangement helps in evening out the variability in energy consumption.
-It reduces the peak load requirements for the main grid while energy generated during non-peak hours can be diverted… Read More »
+It reduces the peak load requirements for the main grid while energy generated during non-peak hours… Read More »

 It’s All Too Good To Keep Talking About The Capacity Problem

 The capacity problem is at the heart of everything said about the wireless industry.
 Everybody loves to talk about this problem.
 To start, it is easy to give examples of exploding data consumption forecasts or quote numbers on mobile applications such as Facebook, Twitter , Instagram and many others.
-I suspect that the capacity problem makes for a… Read More »
+I suspect that the capacity problem… Read More »

 Twisted Waves: A New Dimension in Wireless Communication – Part 1.

 In some of my recent postings, I wrote about the limits of the physical layer and what that means for the future of wireless communications systems.
 Here, I like to mention new research that has promise of increasing the capacity of the physical layer.
-This new work is based on exploiting a property of electromagnetic waves heavily investigated… Read More »
+This new work is based on exploiting a property of electromagnetic… Read More »

 Dichotomy of Access and Backhaul Capacity Planning